We're ready for a fresh start in 2021

 - Washing/sanitizing your hands frequently, covering your cough and practicing good personal hygiene.

-Support for student wellbeing is available no matter where students are as they attend UD this fall.
+Support for student wellbeing is available no matter where students are as they attend UD this academic year.
 Student Health Services, Student Wellness and Health Promotion and the Center for Counseling and Student Development continue to provide HIPAA and FERPA compliant telehealth services, and the Office of the Dean of Students is open to support students who need assistance with navigating complex issues.
 Disability Support Services remains available to assist any student who has a mental or physical diagnosis which may impact their ability to access classes, services or programs either online or in person.

 Regardless of the delivery mode – online or in-person – our courses will continue to meet the rigorous standards that UD is known for and will be taught by our outstanding faculty.